There's just something about "those skinny buildings" that makes them intriguing...

 It stands 14 stories, and was the headquarters of the Wurlitzer musical instrument company, who were most famous for their iconic theater organs, jukeboxes, and pianos.
 Many of the grand old theaters in the city (especially around Grand Circus Park) had originally been equipped with Wurlitzer organs, so it made sense to have an office here.

-This building opened in 1926, and it's honestly a little hard to find info on the just building itself (as opposed to the company on the whole), but according to detroit1701, Wurlitzer built over 2,000 pipe organs, and installed 86 of them in Detroit.
+This building was designed by Robert Finn and opened in 1926, and it's honestly a little hard to find info on the just building itself (as opposed to the company on the whole), but according to detroit1701, Wurlitzer built over 2,000 pipe organs, and installed 86 of them in Detroit.
 The best known of these organs were located in the Fox Theater (which has two), the State Theater, United Artists' Theater, Masonic Temple, Detroit Opera House, and Fisher Theater, but even a couple churches like St. Charles Borromeo and the old Ss.
 Peter and Paul Church had one.

 The Fisher Theater's massive Wurlitzer was removed during the 1960